Xirun1106/medical-app/README.md

 - Medical institutions can optimize integrated pregnancy and childbirth services for the group of women with "1 to 4 children" to meet the high demands of this stage.
 - Insurance companies can design specialized pregnancy and childbirth insurance products for the group of women with "1 to 4 children" based on this data, achieving precise matching of risks and services.

-## Question3: The impact of smoking on physical health
+## Question 3: The impact of smoking on physical health

 ### 1. Why this question:

 Smoking is a widespread and serious social issue.
 We chose this topic with the aim of quantifying and visualizing the problems caused by smoking, providing mutual recommendations for both smokers and insurance companies.
-Our goal is to help everyone recognize the hazards of smoking and genuinely influence lifestyle choices for a healthier future.
+Our goal is to help everyone recognize the dangers of smoking and genuinely influence lifestyle choices for a healthier future.

 ### 2. How we analyze: